MateenSeddiqi/TodoListUsingDjango/README.md

-# To do list using Django
+# Todo list using Django
+iT is a Todo list created using Django with below descriptions:

 ## Technologies:
-    1. Django Version for backend
+    1. Django Version four for backend of system
-    2. Db Sqlite for Database
-    3. HTML, CSS and BootStrap for frontend.
+    3. HTML, CSS and BootStrap for frontend of system.
+    3. Db.Sqlite for Database of system
 ## Features:
     1. User Authentication:
         1. SignUp